 NHS Prepayment Certificate can be easily purchased online, over the phone, or in some pharmacies.
 Read more about NHS Prepayment Certificate in my separate post.

 Patients who are not sure about their exemption status should pay the charge and ask for a receipt (FP57 form) at the point of payment (FP57 cannot be requested on a different day or time).
 FP57 can be used to get a refund for a paid prescription charge(s), once for example, NHS PPC is set up.

 Help with NHS prescription charges

-Visit NHS website ‘Help with health costs‘ to learn about other options to get help with costs for things like prescription charges.
+Visit the NHS website ‘Help with health costs‘ to learn about other options to get help with health costs, for example, prescription charges.

 How much is an NHS prescription 2019?

 In 2019 the cost for NHS prescription was £9.00.
 NHS prescription charge usually increases every year on the 1st of April.

 From the 1st of April 2020, the cost for each item prescribed on NHS prescription is £9.15.
 NHS prescription charge usually increases every year on the 1st of April.

 Yes, in the UK, patients aged 60 and over get NHS prescriptions for free.